robertokbr/coffy-api/README.md

 ## Orders service
 Orders service is a Nest.JS API responsible for handle orders comming from the mobile app [coffy](https://github.com/robertokbr/coffy).
+It comunicates with the auth-service gRPC api to create sessions and manage authorizations.
+As well as it uses websocket to emit real time events.

 ### 🚗 How to run
 ```bash